 The cuffs are adjustable, which allows for a more customized fit.
 But they don’t have inner elastic cuffs, so this jacket isn’t really wind resistant.
 It is water-resistant though, since the shell is made from Nylon.

 It’s hip-length, so you will have great mobility when you are wearing it.
 It’s a great jacket for everyday wear, since it is insulated with down and it will keep you sufficiently warm.
 Especially since it’s pretty thick.
-The hood also covers your entire neck and even chin, which is awesome for temperatures below zero.
-Plus it is insulated, just like the body of the jacket.

 This Moncler jacket features a wool exterior.
 Wool is generally a really warm material, so this is probably one of the warmer Monclers you will find.
 But, unlike other materials, wool can still keep you warm even when it gets wet.
 It’s more breathable, and dries of really quickly.